 Is voting compulsory?

-Voting is an opportunity to have your say and help shape Queensland.
+Voting is an important way to have a say in shaping Queensland.
 Voting is compulsory for all Queenslanders over the age of 18.
 If you don’t vote, you may receive a fine.

-If you'll find it difficult to attend a polling booth, or it's unsafe for your address to be on the electoral roll, read more about special enrolment categories.
+If you'll find it difficult to get to a polling booth, or it's unsafe for your address to be on the electoral roll, read more about special enrolment categories.